philips-labs/terraform-cloudfoundry-thanos/README.md

 # Terraform Cloudfoundry Thanos module
-Experimental setup for Prometheus + Thanos on Cloudfoundry.
-A path towards unlimited metrics storage.
-This module provisions a separate Cloud foundry space and deploys a number of apps and services
+Setup for Prometheus + Thanos on Cloudfoundry.
+This provides a path towards unlimited metrics storage.
+This module provisions a separate Cloud foundry space and deploys a number of apps and services to provides [Thanos](https://thanos.io)

 # TODO
 - Internalize Prometheus